-"Here's one of your kittens at least," said Ribby, dragging Moppet out of the flour barrel.
+They returned to the kitchen.
+"Here's one of your kittens at least,"

+said Ribby, dragging Moppet out of the flour barrel.

 They shook the flour off her and set her down on the kitchen floor.
 She seemed to be in a terrible fright.

 "Oh!
-Mother, Mother," said Moppet, "there's been an old woman rat in the kitchen, and she's stolen some of the dough!"
+Mother," said Moppet, "there's been an old woman rat in the kitchen, and she's stolen some of the dough!"

 The two cats ran to look at the dough pan.
 Sure enough there were marks of little scratching fingers, and a lump of dough was gone!

-The Tale of Samuel Whiskers "Which way did she go, Moppet?"
-But Moppet had been too frightened to peep out of the barrel again.
+"Which way did she go, Moppet?"

+But Moppet had been too much frightened to peep out of the barrel again.